JuliaML/LossFunctions.jl/docs/index.rst

 losses to accomplish their tasks.
 To that end we provide a considerable amount of carefully implemented loss functions, as well as an API to query their properties (e.g. convexity).
-Furthermore we expose methods to compute their values, derivatives, and second derivatives for single observations as well as arbitrarily sized arrays of observations.
+Furthermore, we expose methods to compute their values, derivatives, and second derivatives for single observations as well as arbitrarily sized arrays of observations.
 In the case of arrays a user additionally has the ability to define if and how